 That's all there is to it!

-Store your togarashi in an airtight jar out of direct sunlight and use within 2-3 months.
+Store your shichimi in an airtight jar out of direct sunlight and use within 2-3 months.

-If you're travelling in Japan you will find variations of seven spice depending on the region you are visiting.
+If you're travelling in Japan you will find variations of togarashi which depends on the region you are visiting.

 If you're feeling really adventurous...

-...you could try and get hold of some yuzu peel for use in place of the tangerine peel.
+...you could try and get hold of some yuzu peel for use in place of the tangerine.